allsway/callnumbers/README.md

 ```

 #### call_nums.py
 Iterates through bib record call numbers and compares to holding call number to see if there is a match.
 If a match exists, updates the holding record $i field and places a PUT request to the Alma holding API.
+Parameters:
+- config.txt
+- File of bib record exported from Alma in XML format with 'Add Holdings Information' selected (bib_record_export.xml)

-Run a
+Run as:
 ```
 python ./call_nums.py config.txt bib_record_export.xml
 ```